Missy Higgins: 2014: Oz

-2015–present: Solastalgia, The Special Ones and Total Control
+2015–2023: Solastalgia, The Special Ones and Total Control

 On 19 February 2016, Higgins released a new single titled, "Oh Canada", in her response to the death of Alan Kurdi.

 In May 2017, Higgins released "Torchlight", for the Australian drama film, Don't Tell.

 In October 2017, Higgins appeared in a revival of the 1996 musical Miracle City by Nick Enright and Max Lambert at the Sydney Opera House, playing the role of Bonnie Mae.

 In February 2018, Higgins released the single "Futon Couch", the first single from her fifth studio album, called Solastalgia, released in May 2018.

 In February 2018, it was announced that Missy Higgins would support Ed Sheeran's tour around Australia.

 In November 2018, Higgins released her first greatest hits album titled The Special Ones.
 A stand-alone single, "When the Machine Starts", was released in November 2020; a second, "Edge of Something", was released in October 2021.

 In October 2019, new music by Higgins featured in the Australian television series Total Control.
-This would later serve as the basis of a mini-album, also titled Total Control, that Higgins announced in February 2022.
-It is set for release on 4 March 2022.
+This would later serve as the basis of a mini-album, also titled Total Control, that Higgins released on 4 March 2022.

+2024: The Second Act

+On 23 February 2024, Higgins released "You Should Run", the lead single from her forthcoming sixth studio album.
+The album, titled The Second Act, was released on 6 September 2024.
+The album was written in the wake of the breakup of her marriage in December 2021, and the songs deal with the sadness associated with this event.